pratty010/Boxes/Try Hack Me/Easy/Avengers Blog/Write_Up.md

 ## FTP

 1. We have VsFTP installed on the system.
 Will require a set of login credentials to get access through this path.
-2. the task provides us with Groot's creds as `groot:iamgroot`.
+2. The task provides us with Groot's creds as `groot:iamgroot`.
 Let's login using this.
 3. We obtain **flag 3** in it.

 **Results**